 Explicitly, this cross section is a two-fold differential scattering cross section in the center of mass frame.
-In order to calculate the event weight, the five-fold differential cross section in the lab frame is needed.
-This is calculated as follows where J is the Jacobian transformation from the center of mass frame to the lab frame. Γ_V is the virtual photon flux factor, where α is the fine structure constant, W is the invariant mass of the final state, and ε is the virtual photon polarization,
+In order to calculate the event weight, the five-fold differential cross section in the lab frame is needed, given by where J is the Jacobian transformation from the center of mass frame to the lab frame, and $\Gamma_V$ is the virtual photon flux factor in Eqn.
+(19).